cee-r/stoc/README.md

 ## Overview

 I occasionally use Champion.gg for quick info when I'm playing League of Legends.
-I find the site informative but overwhelming to use so I made a script that fixes some UX pain points.
+I find the site informative but overwhelming to use, especially in the time constraints of champ select, so I made a script that fixes some UX pain points.

 #### Table of Contents